 Your strategy and its volatility

 Every trading strategy has different volatility characteristics.
-In addition, every market has different volatility characteristics.
+Likewise, every market has different volatility characteristics.

-- With margin, you can go negative.
+- With margin, your portfolio can go negative.
 In addition, margin calls can force you to cut your position at the worst price possible, just before the market reverses.
 So you need more cash reserves to prepare for this scenario.

 The problem with volatile strategies is that mathematically speaking, losses are worse than gains.
 Here’s an extreme example.

 - A low volatility strategy = your portfolio falls 10%, then rises 10%.
 At the end of the day, you are down 1%.
 (1*0.9*1.1=0.99)

 - A high volatility strategy = your portfolio falls 50%, then rises 50%.
 You are down 25% at the end of the day.
 (1*0.5*1.5=0.75)

 So here’s how to much cash you should hold based on your trading strategy and its accompanying volatility.